Ebiroll/esp32s2_kaluga/README.md

 My exepriences with the esp32s2 kaluga dev board

 # Mystery box
 I was able to order one of 10 kaluga boards from Digikey on the 13/5, however I could not find much documentation about what I had actually ordered.
 Hovever I did find the schematics located here. https://github.com/espressif/esp-dev-kits/tree/master/esp32-s2-kaluga-1/docs It seems like we have an FT2232HL on board.
 Also I expect the LCD to be in the box.
+Actually it has arrived 15/5 and it contained the ESP32-S2-WROVER module.
+The touch board, and camera was also included.
+Nice.

 ![mainbody](docs/_static/ESP32-S2-Kaluga_V1.0_mainbody.png)